Jane Nelson: Secretary of State

 When Nelson was confirmed to the role of Secretary of State by the Senate, she became the first nominee to be confirmed since 2017.
 In the Texas Legislature the Secretary of State presides over the House of Representatives until a Speaker is elected.
 With her presiding over the opening of the 88th Legislature, she became the first person to preside over an opening of both chambers of the State Legislature.

 During her tenure, Nelson oversaw Texas' withdrawal from Electronic Registration Information Center (ERIC) over election integrity concerns.
 Texas signed memorandums of understanding with several other states to share voter registration data as a replacement to the system.

+Nelson resigned as secretary in July 2026.